-Obsolete Parts Present the Greatest Vulnerability in Counterfeit Supply Chain
+Obsolete Parts is the Great Vulnerability in a Supply Chain

 Counterfeits are everywhere.
 The electronic industry is particularly vulnerable.
 Electronic technology is rapidly changing, and sometimes it is hard for companies to keep up.
 The need to regularly source parts or complete a rapid redesign due to parts obsolescence only increases the risk of fakes making their way into your product.
 It may seem like an uphill battle, but taking time to employ stricter counterfeit electronic component detection and avoidance methods could be the key to ensuring high-quality in your next project.

 Parts obsolescence can be quite frustrating in the electronic industry.
 Better and newer technology often deems a component obsolete and it is no longer produced by the original manufacturer.
 Or, a part is discontinued due to low demand.
 Either of these can leave manufacturers scrambling to search for hard-to-find components in order to avoid a redesign.
 This opens manufacturers up to the risk of low-quality, copy-cat, and counterfeit parts being sold as the real thing.